 Elmer Kelton Memorial Scholarship Fund

 Fund was created as a result of fund-raising efforts surrounding the creation of a statue of Elmer Kelton in the new Tom Green County Library in 2010.
 Once sufficient funds had been raised to pay for the statue as well as the creation of a maintenance fund, the fund raising committee created a scholarship fund with the extra funds received.
 This scholarship fund has since received many more donations in memory of Kelton and continues today.
 The fund will award scholarships to chosen area students who are journalism majors attending any college.

 Endowed scholarship fund established in memory of Gloria Kerbow of Sutton County.
 Scholarship goes to a full time student from the Concho Valley with preference given to a student whose major field of study is mental health.

 Kinney County- E. ON Climate and Renewables North America Higher Education Fund

 Created by income generated by the wind turbine industry, this fund provides scholarships to graduates within Bracket ISD of Kinney County to attend any college, university or vocational school.

 Cleve Kirkland Cornerstone Scholarship Fund

 Established in 2005 by friends and family in memory of local ophthalmologist, Dr. Cleve Kirkland.
-Fund provides college scholarships to qualified youth who attended Cornerstone Christian School.
+Fund provides college scholarships graduating senior of Cornerstone Christian School.